Christianity in Australia: Education

 There are substantial networks of Christian schools associated with the Christian churches and also some that operate as parachurch organisations.
 The Catholic education system is the second biggest sector after government schools and has more than 730,000 students and around 21 per cent of all secondary school enrolments.
 The Catholic Church has established primary, secondary and tertiary educational institutions in Australia.
 The Anglican Church has around 145 schools in Australia, providing for more than 105,000 children.
 The Uniting Church has around 48 schools as does the Seventh-day Adventist Church.

 Mary MacKillop was a 19th-century Australian nun who founded an educational order, the Sisters of St Joseph of the Sacred Heart, and has recently become the first Australian to be canonised as a saint by the Catholic Church.
 Other Catholic religious orders involved in education in Australia have included: Sisters of Mercy, Marist Brothers, Christian Brothers, Benedictine Sisters, Jesuits and The Missionaries of the Sacred Heart.

-Church schools range from elite, high cost schools to low fee locally based schools.
+Church schools range from elite, high cost schools to low-fee local schools.
 Churches with networks of schools include: